 N-Acetyl Cysteine (NAC) – May help support respiratory health, promote skin health, support organ health, may help promote vitality

-NAC for flu like symptoms
+NAC for flu-like symptoms

 Numerous studies have looked at the effects of NAC in situations where the immune system is compromised, such as the flu.
 NAC can affect the ability of the virus to replicate, and it has been shown to have direct antiviral effects, harmonize levels of cytokines and act anti-apoptotic.
 Inhibition of mucin production and the influence of immune responses on B and T-cells have also been reported.
 However, although the potent effect of NAC has been described in several models of influenza infection, its efficacy appears to be limited to some strains of the virus.

-Research trials on glutathione deficiency suggests that immune function can be improved and potentially restored by the addition of NAC.
+Research trials on glutathione deficiency suggest that immune function can be improved and potentially restored by the addition of NAC.
 As the immune system works best if the lymphoid cells have a delicately balanced intermediate level of glutathione, administration of NAC is a proven strategy for enhancing immune defenses when GSH deficiency is discovered.
 NAC treatment in a model of aging was shown to reverse decreased T cell proliferation and cytokine responses.
 In fact, following NAC treatment, improved phagocytic activity of macrophages was also observed.
 NAC has been shown as an effective strategy for enhancing decreased intracellular immune cell GSH levels.
 But, that’s not the final words about this multi-functional supplement.

-boosting our immune system targeting oxidative stress
+Boosting our immune system targeting oxidative stress

 NAC also increases immune responses by decreasing oxidative stress and ROS production.
 Despite all of this, ROS cannot be completely removed from our cells.
-ROS are required for general cell physiology, including activation of signalling pathways required for cell proliferation, migration or the secretion of molecules.
+ROS are required for general cell physiology, including activation of signaling pathways required for cell proliferation, migration, or the secretion of molecules.
 In addition, oxygen radicals support antibody production by adaptive immune cells (in particular, plasma cells).
 But, NAC can successfully activate the natural free radical scavenger defense and helps repair and regenerate immune cells to prevent immune deficiencies.